Martingonn/VID-to-SCR-Lib/README.md

 As of now, there are no more contributors than the original author.
 If you have any problems or suggestions, contact me: *martingonn-dev@outlook.com
 # How to install
-* Simply install it via "pip install vidToScr".
+* Simply install it via "pip install VidToScr".
   # Manually:
   * run setup.py
 # Future Additions